 Sam* was five years old when the first earthquake struck in September 2010; his younger sister was two.
-And over the next five years “there wasn’t a single day that the earthquakes didn’t impact their lives,” says their mum, Beth*.
+Over the next five years “there wasn’t a single day that the earthquakes didn’t impact their lives,” says their mum, Beth*.

 Both children were enormously affected by the earthquakes.
 But it wasn’t just the shock of the earthquakes themselves that was traumatic; it was subsequent issues like the irreparable damage to their home, the living conditions they had to endure and its impact on their health, the destruction of their school, the loss of their community, and the difficulties their parents had working with organisations.